Margaret Oliver

 Margaret Oliver (born 23 October 1955) is an English former Detective Constable with the Greater Manchester Police.
-She is known as a whistleblower for exposing the handling and cover up of the Rochdale child sex abuse ring case by her own force.
+She is known as a whistleblower for exposing the cover up of the Rochdale child sex abuse ring case by her own force.

 Law enforcement career

 Oliver joined the Greater Manchester Police in 1997 as a police constable.
 She remained with the force until her resignation in March 2013 in response to the handling of the Rochdale child sex abuse ring.